jmandel/regulations.gov-comment-browser/README.md

 This will:
 - Find all SQLite databases in `dbs/`
-- Generate data files for each regulation using `build-website` command
+- Generate data files for each regulation using the `build-website` command.
-- Build a separate React dashboard for each regulation
-- Output to `dist/<regulation-id>/` directories
+- Output to `dist/<regulation-id>/` directories.
-- Create an index page at `dist/index.html` listing all dashboards
+- Create an index page at `dist/index.html` listing all dashboards.

 ### Dashboard Features
 The web dashboard provides:
-- **Interactive Theme Explorer**: Browse hierarchical theme structure with comment counts
+- **Interactive Theme Explorer**: Browse hierarchical theme structure with comment counts.
+- **Theme Summaries**: Read detailed narrative analyses of key themes.
-- **Entity Browser**: Explore discovered entities by category
+- **Entity Browser**: Explore discovered entities by category.
-- **Comment Search**: Full-text search across all comments
+- **Comment Search**: Full-text search across all comments.
-- **Copy for LLM**: Export data in LLM-friendly formats with customizable sections
+- **Copy for LLM**: Export data in LLM-friendly formats.
-  - Theme hierarchies with summaries and comments
-  - Entity definitions with related comments
-  - Individual comments with selectable structured sections
-- **No CSV Export**: Removed CSV export functionality in favor of LLM-optimized copy features

 ### Build Single Dashboard
-Build dashboard for a specific regulation:
+Build a dashboard for a specific regulation:
 ```bash
 ./scripts/build-single-dashboard.sh CMS-2025-0050-0031
 ```

-### GitHub Actions
-The project includes a GitHub Actions workflow that automatically builds dashboards for all regulations on push to main:
-- Workflow: `.github/workflows/build-regulation-dashboards.yml`
-- Uploads built dashboards as artifacts
-- Optional: Can deploy to GitHub Pages

 ### Serving Locally
 ```bash